Have you left your job and need to know your options for your account balance?

 Your account will continue to earn 4% interest on the accumulated account balance.
 However, if you are no longer participating, your account would not be eligible for any Upside Sharing interest.

-If you change jobs and your new employer is a participating agency with KRS, you and your new employer will contribute to your existing account and you will continue to accrue service credit.
+If you change jobs and your new employer is a participating agency with KPPA, you and your new employer will contribute to your existing account and you will continue to accrue service credit.

 If you are vested (60 months of service) when you leave your job, you may apply for retirement benefits when eligible and receive a lifetime monthly benefit.

-Example if you kept your money at KRS
+Example if you kept your money at KPPA

-If John kept his money with KRS until retirement eligibility:
+If John kept his money with KPPA until retirement eligibility:

-John began participating at age 30 and worked for 10 year in the KRS system with a $35,000 annual salary.
+John began participating at age 30 and worked for 10 yearsin the KPPA system with a $35,000 annual salary.
 Example does not show Upside Sharing Interest.
 Upside Sharing Interest does not accumulate for the full fiscal years of inactive status.